nntrn/bookstand/docs/_annotations/crow-planet.md

 modified: 2023-08-02T14:46:41Z
 tags: "nature"
 slug: crow-planet
+description: "Book annotations for Crow Planet by Lyanda Lynn Haupt"
 ---

 *  Still, familiarity breeds naming, and I have been watching this crow every day for months, learning her individual